wanderdust/newsletter/content/posts/026_agents_then_and_now/index.md

 }
 ```

-We can assume that because it does not need to use any tools, it has all the information it needs, so we treat the `answer` as the final answer.
+In this example response, we can assume that because it doesn't need to use any tools, it has all the information it needs, so we treat the `answer` as the final answer.

+### Defining the Tools
 The next part is defining the tools.

 Let's say for example we are building a coding agent.
 We can create two functions to read and to write files.